-I am sure Anne has the patient's details if you want to look at their reason for admission further."

-Then in, I think it's 2016, if we go to Mr. Suresh's statement at WIT-50361, and at 47.12 he says:

-"On the clinical aspects there were some discrepancies in the practice of individuals in terms of choice and usage of antibiotics.
-For example, Mr. Aidan O'Brien admitted a patient for administration of intravenous antibiotic just based on the symptoms.
-I do not recall the exact date or month.
-I directly discussed with him during the joint ward rounds about seeking the advice of microbiologist.
-He paid attention to my suggestion and acted accordingly."

-A number of contributors suggesting that, notwithstanding the discussions held in 2009, 2010, the introduction of a protocol and pathway, Mr. O'Brien continued to be noncompliant.
-I'm not terribly interested in whether there were vast numbers of these or whether these were isolated cases, but what I want to understand from you is, given that both of you were being brought into, if you like, the room to have these matters discussed and worked through with senior managers, that must have necessitated conversations between you and him about the approach of management?
-The meeting with Dr. Loughran was fairly clear-cut.
-It was understood by me, I thought it was understood by
+1 I am sure Anne has the patient's details if you want to 2 look at their reason for admission further."
+3 4 Then in, I think it's 2016, if we go to Mr. Suresh's 5 statement at WIT-50361, and at 47.12 he says: 11:21 6 7 "On the clinical aspects there were some discrepancies 8 in the practice of individuals in terms of choice and 9 usage of antibiotics.
+For example, Mr. Aidan O'Brien 10 admitted a patient for administration of intravenous 11:22 11 antibiotic just based on the symptoms.
+I do not recall 12 the exact date or month.
+I directly discussed with him 13 during the joint ward rounds about seeking the advice 14 of microbiologist.
+He paid attention to my suggestion 15 and acted accordingly."
+11:22 16 17 A number of contributors suggesting that, 18 notwithstanding the discussions held in 2009, 2010, the 19 introduction of a protocol and pathway, Mr. O'Brien 20 continued to be noncompliant.
+I'm not terribly 11:22 21 interested in whether there were vast numbers of these 22 or whether these were isolated cases, but what I want 23 to understand from you is, given that both of you were 24 being brought into, if you like, the room to have these 25 matters discussed and worked through with senior 11:23 26 managers, that must have necessitated conversations 27 between you and him about the approach of management?
+28 Α. The meeting with Dr. Loughran was fairly clear-cut.
+It 29 was understood by me, I thought it was understood by

 1 Mr. O'Brien what he was saying.
-It was a very 2 appropriate way of helping us deal with a problem, offering us a unit, a protocol, to actually follow, 3 which I did, as I pointed out.
-And my practice of this 4 5 had fallen off.
-I had very selected patients brought 11:24 Further treatments that we have is the 6 7 intravesical treatments that were now available.
-That 8 has made a big difference to our care pathway of urinary tract infections.
-But, as I say, when needed 9 we had to phone Sam Sloan and a microbiologist to do 10 11 · 24 11 the same.
+It was a very 2 appropriate way of helping us deal with a problem, 3 offering us a unit, a protocol, to actually follow, 4 which I did, as I pointed out.
+And my practice of this 5 had fallen off.
+I had very selected patients brought 11:24 6 in.
+Further treatments that we have is the 7 intravesical treatments that were now available.
+That 8 has made a big difference to our care pathway of 9 urinary tract infections.
+But, as I say, when needed 10 we had to phone Sam Sloan and a microbiologist to do 11:24 11 the same.
 It was fairly clear-cut.
 It wasn't 12 high-powered to know that that's what you had to do.
 13 I remember doing that on a few occasions and getting it 14 sanctioned for my patients.
 I can't account for these 15 other ongoing ones for some years.
-11:25 16 42 Again, you're the clinical lead, this is happening, Q. more than once Mr. O'Brien is, on the face of this 17 preparedness to comply?
-You are pointing at me knowing that this was Α. No, Mr. O'Brien wasn't telling me that he was continuing to admit people and not speaking to the microbiologist and not speaking to -- so that conversation has not been had with me.
-I don't know if 11:25 I was meant to be going and trying to source out that information.
-I mean I -- I many that's -- to try to keep a check on all that's going on in the department evidence, not compliant with the protocol.
-Has he discussed that with you at all?
-Has he discussed his is very hard for me to do.
+11:25 16 42 Q. Again, you're the clinical lead, this is happening, 17 more than once Mr. O'Brien is, on the face of this 18 evidence, not compliant with the protocol.
+Has he 19 discussed that with you at all?
+Has he discussed his 20 preparedness to comply?
+11:25 21 Α. Yes.
+You are pointing at me knowing that this was 22 going on.
+No, Mr. O'Brien wasn't telling me that he 23 was continuing to admit people and not speaking to the 24 microbiologist and not speaking to so that 25 conversation has not been had with me.
+I don't know if 11:25 26 I was meant to be going and trying to source out that 27 information.
+I mean I I many that's to try to 28 keep a check on all that's going on in the department 29 is very hard for me to do.